richyyun/Plex/README.md

 9. [heimdall](https://hub.docker.com/r/linuxserver/heimdall) - application dashboard
 10. [tautulli](https://hub.docker.com/r/linuxserver/tautulli) - Plex server stats monitoring

-Note I have every service other than Plex and tautulli on the VPN as I figured it wouldn't hurt (tautulli doesn't seem to work behind a VPN).
-You can also put Plex on the VPN but accessing outside your local network might get more complicated.
+Note I used to have other services behind the VPN that I removed while I was debugging using an expressvpn image and never got around to using it again.
+It's likely good practice to put most services behind the VPN as it does not hurt.
+You do have to keep in mind to use the IP address instead of localhost to point things to that service though.
-To put a service on the VPN simply add `network_mode: service:expressvpn`.
-You should also add a `depends_on:` clause so it starts up after the VPN.
+To put a service on the VPN simply add `network_mode: service:gluetun`.
+You can also add a `depends_on:` clause so it starts up after the VPN.
 If not using a VPN (or if the VPN is standalone and not dockerized) you need to setup an internal network such that each service can access one another as they will be isolated otherwise.

 ### Setup
 #### Settings